Blue Like Jazz (film): Release

 The film had its world premiere as an official selection of the South by Southwest Film Festival on March 13, 2012.
 It was released in theaters on April 13, 2012 through Roadside Attractions.
 It was released on DVD and Blu-ray on August 7, 2012 in the United States and Canada.

+Reception

+For The New York Times, Rachel Saltz wrote that "Don's crisis of faith, which should be the movie's core and engine, is never really convincing."
+In his review for San Francisco Chronicle, David Lewis concluded his comment by stating that "In a genre in which preaching to the choir seems to be the norm, this film is a welcome entry."